 Enfamil NeuroPro™ has DHA show to foster learning ability through age five.
 DHA, also known as Docosahexaenoic Acid, is a prevalent fatty acid in the brain, which itself is the body's most fat-rich organ.
 Brain, eye, and nervous system development all depend on DHA.
 And what happens in these structures sets the stage for how a child can manage the complicated skills involved in everything from learning to talk to learning self-control.

-In an independent clinical study, children fed Enfamil Infant during the first 12 months of life exhibited:
+In an independent clinical study, children fed Enfamil that has DHA during the first 12 months of life exhibited:

 - Significantly accelerated development in a measure of executive function which includes the ability to pay attention, set goals and stay on task.*